 - Download and fill out an application.

-An overview of the application, evaluation and permitting process is available for review.
-To apply for a septic system permit, download an application and bring it to the Catawba County Permit Center, which is located on the main floor in the Government Center at 100-A Southwest Blvd., Newton, or mail it to Catawba County Environmental Health P.O.
+- Bring your completed application to the Catawba County Permit Center, which is located on the main floor in the Government Center at 25 Government Drive, Newton, or mail it to Catawba County Environmental Health P.O.
 Box 389, Newton, NC 28658, together with the permit fee and all required additional information and documents.

-The septic permit requires that you include a plat or GIS printout of the property with locations of structures (or proposed structures), driveways, rights of way, existing wells or septic systems, streams, gullies, and other features drawn in.
+- The septic permit requires that you include a plat or GIS printout of the property with locations of structures (or proposed structures), driveways, rights of way, existing wells or septic systems, streams, gullies, and other features drawn in.
 For new construction or on vacant lots, properties must be prepared for evaluation by staking and stringing the property lines, the location of any proposed structure, the proposed location of the driveway, and any other structures such as pools, decks, gazebos, etc.

-The Environmental Health Specialist will arrange to visit your property to perform the service for which you have applied.
-If you are applying for a septic system permit, the EHS will place flags on the property where you must dig holes so that the Environmental Health Specialist can evaluate your soil.
+- The EHS will arrange to visit your property to perform the service for which you have applied.
+If you are applying for a septic system permit, the EHS will place flags where you must dig holes on the property so the EHS can evaluate your soil.